brandon-snider/cs336-a2/writeup.typ

   caption: "CUDA Benchmarking Results (1 warmup step, sequence length = 1024)" )

   Even with a single warmup step, the variance is noticeably higher than with five warmup steps.
-This suggests that one iteration may not be sufficient to complete all initialization processes, such as loading all necessary CUDA kernels or stabilizing memory allocation patterns.
+This suggests that one iteration may not be sufficient to complete all initialization processes, such as loading all necessary GPU kernels or stabilizing memory allocation patterns.
 Subsequent steps might still encounter some initial overheads until a true steady state is reached, which appears to take a few iterations.

 == Problem  (`nsys_profile`): 5 points